 The kneecap connects to the shin bone through the patellar tendon.
 This makes it possible for us to straighten our knee joints.

-If the kneecap breaks, your symptoms may worsen when you bend or straighten your knee.
+If the kneecap breaks, your symptoms may worsen when you straighten or bend your knee.
 For example (1):

 - Standing and/or walking can be very painful.